 The work of the Chronic Myeloid Leukaemia (CML) Advocates Network under LePAF has led to numerous successes globally, including: the establishment of haematology standards in blood cancers, annual ‘Horizons’ meetings to encourage best practice sharing and vast improvements in patients’ understanding of clinical trials and the drug development process.

 The CLL Advocates Network (CLLAN) is hosted under the umbrella of LePAF (“Leukaemia Patient Advocates Foundation”), a patient-led non-profit foundation based in Switzerland.
-The Foundation acts as a legal platform for self-sustained patient advocacy initiatives like the CML Advocates Network and the MPN Advocates Network.
-The CLL Advocates Network is the latest addition to the platform.
+The Foundation acts as a legal platform for self-sustained patient advocacy initiatives and currently hosts the global CML Advocates Network (CMLAN), MPN Advocates Network (MPNAN), CLL Advocates Network (CLLAN) and the Acute Leukemia Advocates Network (ALAN).

 - CLL is the most common leukaemia in the Western world, with approximately 4 to 5 people in every 100,000 affected, but is poorly understood.

 - Many countries do not have community or patient groups dedicated to supporting CLL patients.